Bayesian Clustering via Fusing of Localized Densities: Example: GSE81861 Cell Line Dataset

 \begingroup \endgroup

 The 95\% credible ball around $\cFOLD$ is displayed in Figure \ref{fig:rnaCB}.
 The credible ball communicates that there is substantial uncertainty in cell types where batch effects occur.
 The horizontal and vertical upper bounds effectively merge the GM12878 type with the H1437 cell type, which is likely due to the proximity of these two types in the sample space.
 Conversely, the vertical lower bound splits the GM12878 cell type into two clusters.
 We are also uncertain in our classification of the H1 cell type, which is similarly split into multiple clusters by the vertical lower bound because of separate batching.
 Interestingly, in all bounds, the H1437 and IMR90 cell types are allocated to the same cluster.
 This type merging could be explained by the fact that IMR90 consists of a small number of cells or that both types are isolated from the lung \citep{li2017reference}.
+In the Supplementary Material, we further evaluate our methodology by applying FOLD and competitors to six clustering datasets.